|Basic info||Taxonomic history||Classification||Relationships|

 Promerycochoerus (Pseudopromerycochoerus) inflatus

-It was synonymized subjectively with Promerycochoerus macrostegus by Thorpe (1937); it was recombined as Promerycochoerus (Pseudopromerycochoerus) inflatus by Schultz and Falkenbach (1949); it was synonymized subjectively with Merycochoerus superbus by Lander (1998).
+It was recombined as Promerycochoerus macrostegus inflatus by Thorpe (1937); it was recombined as Promerycochoerus (Pseudopromerycochoerus) inflatus by Schultz and Falkenbach (1949); it was synonymized subjectively with Merycochoerus superbus by Lander (1998).

 If no rank is listed, the taxon is considered an unranked clade in modern classifications.
 Ranks may be repeated or presented in the wrong order because authors working on different parts of the classification may disagree about how to rank taxa.